 - Personalized: Items bought by other customers with similar user behavior

-Test How, When, and Where Your Recommendations Appear
+Test How, When, and Where Your Product Recommendations Appear

 It’s easy to fall into the habit of thinking of product recommendations as a standalone feature, but really, they also function just like any other design element on your site.
 With that in mind, when you implement them you should test their layout and positioning just as you would with something like your product detail images.
 There are a few fundamental factors to consider:

-- Where should recs live on the page?
+- Where should product recommendations live on the page?
 Especially if they’re below the fold, you’ll want to set up scrolling metrics so you understand how many customers actually see them.
-Metrics like mouse hovers can also indicate whether customers notice and engage with recommendations, even if there’s no click.
+Metrics like mouse hovers can also indicate whether customers notice and engage with product recommendations, even if there’s no click.